Protein AATF

-Protein AATF is a protein that in humans is encoded by the AATF gene.
+Protein AATF, also known as apoptosis-antagonizing transcription factor is a protein that in humans is encoded by the AATF gene.

 Function

 The protein encoded by this gene was identified on the basis of its interaction with MAP3K12/DLK, a protein kinase known to be involved in the induction of cell apoptosis.
 This gene product contains a leucine zipper, which is a characteristic motif of transcription factors, and was shown to exhibit strong transactivation activity when fused to Gal4 DNA binding domain.
 Overexpression of this gene interfered with MAP3K12 induced apoptosis.

 Interactions

-Apoptosis-antagonizing transcription factor has been shown to interact with:
+Protein AATF has been shown to interact with: